icerpc/icerpc-docs/content/slice/basics/examples.md

 }

 // An enum without an underlying type is a discriminated union;
-// its enumerators may have fields, including tag fields enum Shape {
+// its enumerators may have fields, including tagged fields enum Shape {
     Circle(radius: uint32, tag(1) color: Color?)
     Rectangle(width: uint32, length: uint32)
     Dot
 }

-// A compact enum cannot have tagged fields compact enum Action {
+// A compact enum cannot have tagged fields, but it can have fields with
+// an optional type.
+compact enum Action {
     StayPut // no field
     Move(x: int32, y: int32)
-    TurnAround(changeColor: Color?)
-}
+    Rotate(angle: float32)
+    Save(name: string?) // "not set" is a valid value for name }

-// A regular enum with fields can also be unchecked. unchecked enum TwoDShape {
+// An enum with fields can also be unchecked. unchecked enum TwoDShape {
     Circle(radius: uint32, tag(1) color: Color?)
     Rectangle(width: uint32, length: uint32)